Part II

 even those who challenge you.

-Let the ripple grow—
+Let the ripple of your intention grow—

 until it holds all beings in its luminous weave.